HansHoogerwerf/python-klaverjassen/README.md

-# Python klaverjassen
+# Python klaverjas
-Python klaverjassen is a implementation of the Dutch game klaverjassen. https://en.wikipedia.org/wiki/Klaverjas
+Python klaverjassen is a implementation of the Dutch game klaverjas. https://en.wikipedia.org/wiki/Klaverjas

 The implementation is made for learning to create computer opponents, the three computer components are Random, Min-Max algorithm and Q-Learning algorithm.
 These implementations are not finished yet.